izha135/Mazes/README.md

 50 tiles on a side) it will take a number of seconds to generate the maze since we did not try to make that method as efficient as possible.

+#### MouseSolver Speed

+The MouseSolver has such sporadic movements that solving can take a very long time for larger board.
+Do not expect the solver to find solutions to larger boards in any reasonable amount of time.

 ---

 ### Known Bugs List

+none

 ___

 ### To-Do List

 1) Make Kruskal's algorithm not have the double for loop (store more info in the index)
-2) Everything with the solvers
-3) Making the display look good
+2) Making the display look good
-4) Include ND stuff???
+3) Include ND stuff???
+4) Implement multithreading algorithms